Wednesday, May 6, 2015

 First Look at Logo - "My Debt To Maine" - Logo - Theodore Roosevelt Maine Heritage Trail 6-15-22

 Theodore Roosevelt was a passenger on the Narcissus on August 18, 1914, as he campaigned for the Progressive Party candidates between Lewiston, Maine, and Portland, Maine.
 As the volunteer project manager overseeing the restoration of the National Register of Historic Places member, Narcissus, at Seashore Trolley Museum in Kennebunkport, Maine, I have done a fair amount of research on Theodore Roosevelt and his connections to Maine throughout his life.
-This blog post was originally released in 2015 by me and after a few updates and conversations with some folks, it seemed timely to release the updated version.
+This blog post was originally released in 2015 after a few updates and conversations with some folks, it seemed timely to release the updated version.
 Enjoy :)

 The Seashore Trolley Museum's Theodore Roosevelt event on July 31 through August 2, 2015, is named, Teddy Roosevelt Days: Celebrating the Naturalist and the Narcissus.
 The weekend event honors TR's passion for observing and understanding nature, his vigor for an active outdoor life, his commitment to conservation, and his connections to Maine, including the Museum's 1912, Portland Lewiston Interurban, No. 14, Narcissus.